tonsky/tonsky.github.io/_posts/2014-06-17-reinventing-git-interface.md

 ## Working with working copy

 Another step towards safe GIT experience is working copy management.
-Working copy is just a term for all changes you’ve made to the repo directory and haven’t commited yet, so GIT does not know nothing about them and is not managing them in any way.
+Working copy is just a term for all changes you’ve made to the repo directory and haven’t commited yet, so GIT knows nothing about them and is not managing them in any way.
 One sad case where you _may_ lose your work is when you have “dirty” working copy and want to perfom _any other operation_ with GIT.
 It’s a very common use-case, and what GIT recommends is to create temporary work-in-progress commit or stash current changes and return back to them later.
 GIT will, in fact, warn you and refuse to do anything before you get your working copy clean.
 This is very irritating.

 As we’re building our (imaginary) brave new GIT interface, let’s make some principles and stick to them.
 Here’s the first one: never bother user with warnings, and never get in a user’s way.
 What he wants, he should be able to do.
 But we cannot lose the user’s data either.
 So what I propose is to, as soon as you need clean working copy, convert current work in progress into “WIP” commit automatically.
 It saves the user manual labour of commiting or stashing, and keeps unfinished work safe and accessible.
 The overall GIT experience should feel much  smoother and hassle-free.